Ultimate Guide to DEI in Your Wedding Business

 - Inclusion – The idea that all people feel as though they belong and are respected in the space they’re occupying.

-These topics come together to create a holistic net that protects and advocates for underrepresented communities in order to help everyone thrive and succeed.
+These topics come together to form a holistic net that protects and advocates for underrepresented communities, helping everyone thrive and succeed.

 Why is DEI important in the wedding industry?

-The wedding industry is huge and multifaceted, but a lot of what we see in the media features luxury weddings with young, able-bodied (cis-gendered) men and women who host people from primarily their community.
-And while these weddings are certainly beautiful affairs, there’s often times not much representation of couples from underrepresented communities.
-This contributes to the idea that weddings can only look one way and everything else is an “alternative”.
+The wedding industry is vast and multifaceted, but a lot of what we see in the media features luxury weddings with young, able-bodied (cis-gendered) men and women who host people from primarily their community.
+And while these weddings are certainly beautiful affairs, there’s often not much representation of couples from underrepresented communities.
+This reinforces the idea that weddings can only look one way, and everything else is an “alternative”.
 Additionally, it may make both couples and pros from underrepresented communities feel left out or unwelcome in the industry.
 Even though there has been a shift towards showcasing incredible weddings from different communities, there’s still a long way to go.

 And today’s couples are noticing and actively challenging the current state of weddings because they’re passionate about inclusivity, allyship and representation.
-They’re so passionate, in fact, that a lot of couples go out of their way to support brands and people who align with their beliefs.
-Additionally, they’re adding personalized elements to their weddings that accommodate the needs of everyone in attendance.
-From including diet-compliant foods to their reception and ensuring their venue is accessible to adding cultural or religious elements to their ceremonies, this trend towards extra consideration is on the rise.
+They’re so eager, in fact, that a lot of couples go out of their way to support brands and people who align with their beliefs.
+Additionally, they’re adding personalized elements to their weddings to accommodate everyone in attendance.
+From including diet-compliant foods to their reception and ensuring their venue is accessible to adding cultural or religious aspects to their ceremonies, this trend towards extra consideration is on the rise.

 The work starts with you